facelesshadow/Shopping_Intent_Analysis/README.md

 # Intent Analysis Model

 ## Introduction

 Predicting user behavior is a crucial aspect of e-commerce, enabling businesses to tailor their marketing strategies and improve customer experiences.
 One key challenge is determining a user's purchasing intent, which can be influenced by various factors such as browsing history, demographics, and device usage.
-This project leverages machine learning to tackle this problem, developing a classifier that predicts whether a user will make a purchase based on their behavior on a shopping website.
+This project leverages machine learning to tackle this problem, developing an Artificial Neural Network that predicts whether a user will make a purchase based on their behavior on a shopping website.

 ## Overview

-This project aims to build a nearest-neighbor classifier to predict a user's purchasing intent.
-The classifier will be trained on a dataset comprising 12,000 user sessions.
+This project aims to build a Artificial Neural Network to predict a user's purchasing intent.
+The network will be trained on a dataset comprising 12,000 user sessions.

 The target variable is the user's purchasing intent (boolean).
-By analyzing these factors, the classifier will predict the likelihood of a user making a purchase, providing valuable insights for e-commerce businesses to optimize their marketing strategies and enhance customer engagement.
+By analyzing these factors, the network will predict the likelihood of a user making a purchase, providing valuable insights for e-commerce businesses to optimize their marketing strategies and enhance customer engagement.

 ## Implementation

-### Classifier
+### Model

-This project utilizes the K-Neighbors Classifier, a supervised learning algorithm that predicts a target variable by finding the most similar instances (nearest neighbors) to a new, unseen instance.
-In this case, the classifier will identify the k most similar user sessions to a given session, based on features such as pages visited and browser used, and predict the purchasing intent based on the majority vote of these neighbors.
-The value of k is a hyperparameter that can be tuned for optimal performance.
-This algorithm is simple yet effective, making it a suitable choice for this classification task.
+This project utilizes a Neural Network, a supervised learning algorithm that predicts a target variable by learning complex patterns in the data through layers of interconnected nodes (neurons).
+In this case, the neural network analyzes user sessions, using features such as pages visited, browser used, time spent, and other behavioral data, to predict purchasing intent.
+The network adjusts its internal parameters (weights) during training to minimize prediction error.
+This architecture allows for greater flexibility and accuracy compared to simpler models like K-Neighbors, as it can capture non-linear relationships in the data.
+Hyperparameters such as the number of layers, neurons per layer, activation functions, and learning rate can be fine-tuned to achieve optimal performance.
+*Neural networks are particularly effective for this classification task, given the complexity of user behavior patterns.*

 ### Dataset